HamSilver/crud-api/README.md

 2. For **Postman** tests you need to do:
  - Run server - `npm run start:multi`.
  - Run test with command: `npm run test:multi`.

+  For testing purposes, server responses are contain **Etag** header with process pid.
+Using this headers are allow to identificate a process which make the response.